wilrodriguez/bolt-pulp3/README.md

 ##### Destroying container, but preserving mount data (persist Pulp data)

-Note: This destroys the keeps all of Pulp's state (database files, pids, mirrored rpeo data) intact.
+Note: This keeps all of Pulp's state (database files, pids, mirrored repo data) intact.
 If you provision another container, it will re-mount and re-use this data